DavidRodriguezSoaresCUI/Equilybrium-dev/README.md

 # [Equilybrium](https://github.com/DavidRodriguezSoaresCUI/Equilybrium-dev)

+> WARNING: This is a fast-evolving project that offers no guarantee of behaviour stability or continued maintaining by the author.
+Use at your own risk !

 Equilybrium is a solution that monitors your files and their backup in a flexible way for a specific use case.

-For more information, read [``equilybrium-whitepaper``](https://github.com/DavidRodriguezSoaresCUI/Equilybrium-dev/blob/main/equilybrium-whitepaper.md).
+For more information, read [``equilybrium-whitepaper``](https://github.com/DavidRodriguezSoaresCUI/Equilybrium-dev/blob/main/equilybrium-whitepaper.github_encoding.md).

 Note: examples below call the ``Python 3 interpreter`` using command ``python``, but on your system it could be bound to ``python3``.